ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S2-docker-03-handling-volumes/README.md

 ## Part 2 - Data Persistence in Docker Containers

-- Check if the docker service is up and running.
+- Check if the Docker service is up and running.

 ```bash
 systemctl status docker
 ```

-- Run an `alpine` container with an interactive shell open, and add a command to run the alpine shell.
-Here, explain explain what the alpine container is and why it is so popular.
+- Run an `alpine` container with an interactive shell open, and add a command to run the Alpine shell.
+Here, explain what the Alpine container is and why it is so popular.
 (Small size, Secure, Simple, Fast boot)

 ```bash
 docker run -it alpine ash
 ```

-- Display the os-release of the alpine container.
+- Display the os-release of the Alpine container.

 ```bash
 cat /etc/os-release